spc476/a09/README.txt

 	.NOTEST

 		All text up to a .ENDTST directive is ignored.
-This is an easy way to disable a test when using the test backend.
+This is an easy way to disable a test without removing it.

-	.OPT backend option data...
+	.OPT set option data...

 		Supply an option from within the source code instead of the command line.
 The following options are always available: